Inulin Blog

 Inulin makes you feel full and reduces the absorption of cholesterol as it passes through the digestive tract.
 As a result, you may experience a reduced appetite.
 Some research has suggested that it can make a good weight management aid.

 Inulin forms a gel-like substance which delays the breakdown of complex carbohydrates into simple sugars like glucose.
 This means that the release of glucose into the bloodstream occurs more gradually, preventing spikes in sugar levels.
-Additionally, due to its resistance to digestion, inulin has a low glycaemic index, meaning that it does not cause blood glucose levels to spike dramatically and therefore only causes a minimal glycaemic response.
+Additionally, due to its resistance to digestion, inulin has a low glycaemic index, meaning that it does not cause blood glucose levels to spike dramatically.

 Studies have shown that when inulin is present in the diet for a prolonged period, it may be beneficial for those who are prediabetic as inulin can potentially stabilise blood sugar levels.
 One mechanism by which inulin helps regulate blood sugar is by stimulating the release of incretin hormones, specifically glucagon-like peptide-1 (GLP-1).
 GLP-1 acts on pancreatic cells, increasing insulin secretion and reducing glucagon release, ultimately leading to better glucose control.